Saturday, April 18, 2026

 It really gets the mind's juices flowing.
 And you begin to relax.
 Coz you are no longer looking at anything uni-dimensionally.
 There is something else that is important too.

 It makes the world of a difference.
 Sometimes just getting into touch with a lost hobby, or doing a class to learn a new skill.
 It really gets you refreshed.
 And I found my refreshment right on my shelf.
-I actually I went looking for it.
+I actually went looking for it.

 My collection of short stories, poems, essays, shayaris, things that I had been writing since I was 8.
 I found it all.
 Stacked neatly and not consciously forgotten.
 But not a priority.
 So now when I read them I laugh and rework them (they need to be polished after all these years).
 Each describing that phase of my life, my imagination, my creativity.
 I am lost in a different world altogether.
 I forget all the current problems and sit late working on them.